When and Where is the Camp?

 What is the schedule like?

 Each student will be placed in a small group or a beginning jazz group that will be lead by one of our instructors.
 You will also receive instruction in jazz theory as well as participate in jazz master classes.
 The afternoon session will also feature electives in improvisation, jazz listening, jazz arranging and more.
-You will end the day by attending one a camp concert by our guest artists and faculty.
+You will also have the opportunity to attend faculty concerts and jam sessions.

 Are there auditions?

-There are no auditions to get into the camp, but you will take a short theory test and have a quick audition on the first day to make sure you are placed in a theory class and ensembles with others at your level.
+There are no auditions to get into the camp, but you will take a short theory test and have a quick audition on Sunday, June 16 (or online, if you choose) to make sure you are placed in a theory class and ensembles with others at your level.

 I don’t have very good music reading skills.
 Is that a problem?